 In addition to the 'hard law' instruments listed above, there are also 'soft law' instruments (ie, instruments that are not legally binding) protecting education in emergencies:

 - International Safe Schools Declaration (2015) which includes the Guidelines for Protecting Schools and Universities from Military Use.
-There are currently (as of 26/04/2016) 52 endorsements of the Declaration.
+There are currently 118 endorsements of the Declaration (as of 4 July 2023).